mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Modern dwellings on Aasamlaga are rustic bungalows designed for little impact on the environment, open and spartan for minimal waste and disruption to the surroundings.
-Some blend in so well with their surroundings as to be indistinguishable from only a few metres away.
+Some blend in so well with their surroundings as to be indistinguishable from only a few meters away.

 Dwellings are grouped into small encampments with trails following existing wildlife paths.